 AddressPlatja de la Mar Bella, Spain

-Mar Bella has a nudist stretch, part of which is discreetly partitioned off by a big dune beside the windsurfing center.
-It's also a favorite hangout for gays and lesbians.
+True to Barcelona's open-minded, friendly, and fun-loving culture, Mar Bella Beach is perfect for guests looking for a more cosmopolitan scene.
+It's perhaps most famous for its nudist stretch, part of which is discreetly partitioned off by a big dune beside the windsurfing center.

 AddressPasseig Prat de la Riba, 7, 08320 El Masnou, Barcelona, Spain